Dantown-Internship/backendtestapril25/README.md

 ### **Indexing for Performance**

 Since the application is multi-tenant, indexing was carefully implemented to optimize query performance.
 Composite indexes have been added to frequently filtered columns, ensuring efficient retrieval of data.
+There was no additional need to create an index on the `company_id` column as MYSQL automatically adds an index on foreign keys.
 Specifically, the following composite indexes were added:

 -   `company_id` + `uuid` (for fast access to data by company and UUID)